0xNefu/txchyon-capital/src/content/posts/getting-started/is-crypto-legal-where-i-live.md

 Once legality is understood, beginners can focus on:

-- **Wallet setup** – Control your funds with guides like [How to Set Up Trust Wallet](/blog/getting-started/how-to-set-up-trust-wallet/).
+- **Wallet setup** – Control your funds with guides like [How to Set Up Trust Wallet](https://txchyon.com/blog/getting-started/how-to-set-up-trust-wallet).
-- **First crypto purchase** – Start small with regulated exchanges ([First Purchase Guides](/blog/getting-started/first-purchase/)).
+- **First crypto purchase** – Start small with regulated exchanges ([First Purchase Guides](https://txchyon.com/blog/getting-started/how-to-buy-crypto)).
-- **Safe storage and usage** – Learn about [Cold vs Hot Wallets](/blog/airdrop-farming/cold-vs-hot-wallets-optimizing-security-and-eligibility/).
+- **Safe storage and usage** – Learn about [Cold vs Hot Wallets](https://txchyon.com/blog/airdrop-farming/cold-vs-hot-wallets-optimizing-security-and-eligibility).

-This creates a clear roadmap from “Is crypto legal?” to “I own my first crypto safely.”
+This creates a clear roadmap from "Is crypto legal?" to "I own my first crypto safely."

 ---